xyngular/py-xinject/README.md

 Concrete Examples In Code Base:

 - Requests library session
-  - xyn_model_rest uses a Resource to wrap requests library session, so it can automatically reuse connections on same thread, but use new session if on different thread.
+  - xyn_model_rest uses a Dependency to wrap requests library session, so it can automatically reuse connections on same thread, but use new session if on different thread.
     Also helps with unit testing, when Mocking requests URL calls.
 - boto client/resource
   - Library says it's not thread-safe, you need to use a diffrent object per-thread.
   - Moto mocking library for AWS services needs you to allocate a client after it's setup, (so lazily allocate client/resource from boto).
-  - Use `xyn_aws` for easy to use Resource's that wrap boto client/resources that accomplish being both lazy and will allocate a new one per-thread for you automatically.
+  - Use `xyn_aws` for easy to use Dependency's that wrap boto client/resources that accomplish being both lazy and will allocate a new one per-thread for you automatically.

-### Active Resource Proxy
+### Active Dependency Proxy

-You can use the convenience method `glazy.resource.Resource.resource_proxy` to easily get a proxy object.
+You can use the convenience method `glazy.resource.Dependency.resource_proxy` to easily get a proxy object.

 Or you can use `glazy.proxy.ActiveResourceProxy.wrap` to create an object that will act